lk1007/ECE_4160_Labs/Lab_6.markdown

         Imax = (int16_t)max;

 and called like this

     ble.send_command(CMD.CHANGE_PID,"|.08|.02|.35|35|200")

 This function testing PID values very easy.

 To find all values, I used the 2nd heuristic approach discussed in lecture.
 First I increased Kp from about 0.001 until the car overshot the 300mm mark.
-I settled on about 0.008 shown by this video.
+I settled on about 0.008, but I changed this later opting for a much larger 0.08 based on my calculations shown by this video.

 <video width="100%" controls>
   <source src="../videos/p.webm" type="video/webm">
   Your browser does not support the video tag.
 </video>

-I then decreased Kp to 0.004 and increased Ki until it lost stability shown here at about 0.03
+I then decreased Kp to 0.004 (before my change) and increased Ki until it lost stability shown here at about 0.03

 <video width="100%" controls>
   <source src="../videos/pi.webm" type="video/webm">